nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 The implementation of the filter command follows the convention of a normal command, where `AddressBookParser` is responsible for parsing the user input string into an executable command.
 `AddressBookParser` creates `FilterCommandParser` to parse user input string.

+In this case, `AddressBookParser` creates `FilterCommandParser` to parse user input string.

 <puml src="diagrams/FilterSequenceDiagram.puml" alt="FilterSequenceDiagram"/>